Play the Metagame

 - Create systems that work for you rather than you working within systems designed by others.

-The ultimate metagame move might be realizing when the game isn’t worth playing at all—when you can step outside entirely and create something new.
+Sometimes the right move is to quit playing and go build something else.
 The most innovative companies didn’t just outcompete existing players; they created entirely new markets where the old rules didn’t apply.